awsdocs/amazon-route53-docs/doc_source/tutorial-redirecting-dns-queries.md

 1. Specify the following values:
 **Name**
 Specify the domain or subdomain name that you want to redirect internet traffic for\.
 The default value is the name of the domain\.
-If you want to redirect traffic for a subdomain, type the value that precedes the domain name\.
-For example, to redirect traffic for www\.example\.com, type **www**\.
+If you want to redirect traffic for a subdomain, enter the value that precedes the domain name\.
+For example, to redirect traffic for www\.example\.com, enter **www**\.
 **Type**
 Accept the default value, **A – IPv4 address**\.
 **Alias**